 Brighton Historical Society

 Design aspects of this quilt suggest its construction may date from as early as 1860, a significant time period for the Hodgens family.
-In 1861, William and Emily (Polly) Hodgens married in England before embarking upon a voyage to an unknown future in Australia.
-News of opportunity in the 1850s Victorian goldfields likely influenced their decision as in 1864 they were living in the Victorian town of Daylesford.
+In 1861, Irish emigrant William Hodgens and and English emigrant Mary Ellen (Polly) Aymer married in the Victorian gold town of Daylesford.

 Thousands made the journey to Australia by sailing clipper or auxiliary steamship, an arduous journey of several months.
 Quilt-making was encouraged aboard ship, the craft having risen in popularity since the 1840s as industrially produced textiles became increasingly affordable.
 The ‘crazy quilt’ patchwork style became fashionable in the late nineteenth century.
 These quilts were often constructed of exotic garment remnants such as silk, satin and brocade and embellished with drawing, painting and embroidery.